marcellogalhardo/marcellogalhardo.dev/content/posts/2020/02/01/naming-factory-methods.md

 }
 ```

-## Vararg constructors
+## Vararg Constructors

-If you need to provide a secondary constructor which accepts an unknown number of elements: you want a collection wrapper.
-For that, you can use a `vararg` method that returns the new composed object without polluting your class definition with an optional requirement.
-Kotlin's Standard Library offers us the convenient [listOf](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/list-of.html?_ga=2.139095028.672183661.1577982073-802284527.1577800392) as an example.
+If you need a secondary constructor that accepts an unknown number of elements, use a collection wrapper.
+A `vararg` method allows you to create a new object without overloading your class definition.
+Kotlin's Standard Library provides the [listOf](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/list-of.html) function as an example.

 ```kotlin
 fun controllerOf(vararg controllers: Controller): Controller {